-Disposable Dinnerware: Paper plates and plastic utensils will make clean up easier and reduce water use.
+Disposable Dinnerware: Paper plates and plastic utensils will make clean-up easier and reduce water use.
 To rack up extra green points, pack compostable cups and cutlery.
 Look for tableware made with renewable resources like sugar cane and plant fiber.

-Extra propane is a must have for RV camping.
+Extra propane is a must-have for RV camping.

-Propane: Propane is like magic potion for your RV.
-It’s cheaper than gas and can be utilized for cooking, cooling, heating and refrigeration.
+Propane: Propane is like a magic potion for your RV.
+It’s cheaper than gas and can be utilized for cooking, cooling, heating, and refrigeration.
 Load up on extra tanks at the closest town to your campsite.
 Remember to practice proper propane precautions: Never use propane while driving and ensure tanks are safely secured to the outside of your RV.

-Water Hookup Helpers: It takes a team of tools to keep campsite water clean, accessible and regulated.
+Water Hookup Helpers: It takes a team of tools to keep campsite water clean, accessible, and regulated.
 A few things you’ll need: